BjarneHuijs/Flocking-AI/README.md

 Doing so creates a fairly random wandering pattern.

 # DISCLAIMER<br>
-Parts of this project code was provided by HoWest Digital Arts and Entertainment (DAE) as they provided the framework in which the AI was built.
+Parts of this project code were provided by HoWest Digital Arts and Entertainment (DAE) as they provided the framework in which the AI was built.
 If you specifically wish to find my code.
 Look for the classes implementing the AI's behaviours.
 All rights and any form of ownership of this code goes to DAE.